 4. Let the peace of God guard your heart and mind

 A heart at peace gives life to the body but envy rots the bones.
 (Proverbs 14:30)

 Do not be anxious about anything, but in everything, by prayer and petition, with thanksgiving, present your request to God.
 And the peace of God, which transcends all understanding, will guard your heart and minds in Christ Jesus.
 (Philippians 4:6-7)

-Every big companies, business establishments, homes, and celebrity personalities hired security or body guards to secure their lives and properties from criminal elements.
-Police and military forces were guardians of every nations to counteract internal and external threats.
+Every big company, business establishment, home, and celebrity personality hired security or bodyguards to secure their lives and properties from criminal elements.
+Police and military forces were guardians of every nation to counteract internal and external threats.

-Our heart and mind also must have a guardians.
-We should install the peace of God to guard our heart and mind.
-Without this guard, envy can easily enter into our life, creating more troubles and havoc.
+Our heart and mind also must have a guardian.
+We should install the peace of God to guard our hearts and mind.
+Without this guard, envy can easily enter our lives, creating more troubles and havoc.
 Envy is a peace extinguisher.
-We should not let this peace be taken away by envy; instead we use it as envy killer.
+We should not let this peace be taken away by envy; instead, we use it as an envy killer.
 Proverbs warn us about the effect of envy and teaching us that we should have peace to avoid this effect.
-Paul encourage the Philippians not to be anxious, but they should pray, present their request to God and they will have the peace of God as guardian of their heart and mind.
-The peace of God is not only our guardian for worry, but also for envy.
-We should put this guardian on our life in order to overcome and live an envy free life.
+Paul encourages the Philippians not to be anxious, but they should pray, present their request to God and they will have the peace of God as guardian of their heart and mind.
+The peace of God is not only our guardian for worry but also envy.
+We should put this guardian in our life to overcome and live an envy-free life.
 The peace of God is our mind and heart's protector against envy.

 5. Live by the Holy Spirit